weipin/hello-async-rust/src/basic/waker/waking.md

-# Waking, pushing futures in a polling queue
+# Waking, pushing futures to a polling queue

 ## Question
 How can a waker have its future "polled"?